OneIdentity/IdentityManager.PoSh/README.md

     Invoke-Event -Entity $p1 -EventName "CHECK_EXITDATE"

-It's also possible to pass certain event parameters if needed.
+It's possible to pass certain event parameters if needed.
 Use ```EventParameters``` as hash table for that.

 ### Dealing with methods

 The identity manager supports object as well as customizer methods.
-The following functions support the handling of entities withhin pipelines.
+The following functions support the handling of entities within pipelines.

 #### Show possible methods for an entity